Download the pdf-version.

 The time-step option is used this way: If an electrical device supports a delayed start, let’s say a delay of 0:15 and multiples of 0:15, set the time-step to 0:15.
 Is a delay of multiples of 1 hour supported?
 Set the time-step to 1 hour.

-After you completed the setup, the result will show on the web page.
+After you completed the setup, the result will show.

 With this tool you can reduce costs and CO2 emission right away.